dvidelabs/flatcc/README.md

 Supported FlatBuffer features are code generation for building, verifying, and reading FlatBuffers, incl. basic support for reflection via reading and writing binary (.bfbs) files but no support for mutations.
-There is also code generation for printing and parsing FlatBuffers.
+There is also code generation for JSON printing and parsing FlatBuffers.

-The JSON format is compatible with Googles `flatc` tool but there are
-differences: `flatcc` generates printer and parser code from a schema, while `flatc` takes a schema as input and prints or parses JSON without any code generation.
-The `flatcc` approach is likely much faster and easier to deploy for known schema but `flatc` easier adapts to new schema and provides a command line interface for conversion, so both tools have their place.

-`flatcc` has no external dependencies except for build and compiler tools, and the C runtime library.
+The JSON format is compatible with Googles `flatc` tool.
+The `flatc` tool converts JSON from the command line using a schema and a buffer as input. `flatcc` generates schema speicific code to read and write JSON at runtime.
+While the `flatcc` approach is likely much faster and also easier to deploy, the `flatc` approach is likely more convenient when manually working with JSON such as editing game scenes.
+Both tools have their place.

 **NOTE: Big-endian platforms are untested but supported in principle.**

 ## Status

-Main features supported as of 0.3.1:
+Main features supported as of 0.3.2:

     - generated flatbuffer reader and builder headers for C
     - generated flatbuffer verifier headers for C